 In deciding which were the best electric and acoustic guitars for kids, we focused on features, tone, comfort for younger players, and overall build quality.

-- Our Top Three Picks – Best Electric Guitars for Kids
+- Best Electric Guitars for Kids: Our Top 3

-- Our Top Three Picks – Acoustic Guitars for kids
+- Best Acoustic Guitars for kids – Our Top 3

 - Final Thoughts on the Best Guitars for Kids

-When shopping for the kids guitars, there are a few specific things that you should be on the lookout for to ensure you’re getting the best possible guitar for your kids’ needs.
+Choosing the best guitar for your kids is more important than you might first think.
+Buying the wrong guitar means they’re going to be less likely to practice, but if you get it right, they’ll spend more time playing and progress much faster.
+When shopping for the kids guitars, there are a number of things that you should be on the lookout for to ensure you’re getting the best possible guitar for your kids’ needs.
 Keep reading to learn more:

 |Alder||Balanced tone, light weight|